 Requests must be:

-- Led by current or alumni ECMC Foundation Fellows; first-time applicants will be prioritized
+- Led by current or alumni ECMC Foundation Fellows

-- Focused on postsecondary career and technical education; dual enrollment, K-12 or exclusive workforce projects are not eligible
+- Focused exclusively on postsecondary career and technical education; dual enrollment, K-12 or workforce projects are not eligible

-- Limited to projects that can be completed in two years or less
+- Limited to projects that can be completed in one year or less

 - Submitted through ECMC Foundation’s online form

-Please note: if you received Mini-Grant Program funding in 2022 or 2023 and you haven’t yet submitted a report, you are not eligible to apply during this round of funding.
+Please note: if you received Mini-Grant Program funding in 2024 and you haven’t yet submitted a report, please reach out to Anna Fontus afontus@ecmc.org .

 Award

-Grants of up to $5,000 will be provided for each collaborative project and can be used for expenses such as travel, technology, staff time, and data acquisition.
+Fellows may submit Mini-Grant Program applications for up to $10,000.
+Please note that the CTE LC team will review the project description and proposed budget, and may not be able to fulfill the full amount requested.
+Grants of up to $10,000 will be provided for each collaborative project and can be used for expenses such as travel, technology, staff time, sharing outcomes, and data acquisition.

 Timeline